Lake Ontario-St. Lawrence River 2017 High Water Levels - Questions and Answers

-As there was flooding above and below the dam in spring 2017, Lake Ontario outflows were set to balance upstream and downstream flooding impacts.
+Since flooding was occurring above and below the dam in spring 2017, Lake Ontario outflows were set to balance upstream and downstream flooding impacts.

-The Board saw no reason to release more water since Lake Ontario was below its long-term average from May through December and because the basin experienced severe drought during late summer and fall.
+The Board saw no reason to release more water since Lake Ontario was below its long-term average from May through December 2016 and because the basin experienced severe drought during late summer and fall of that year.
 The capability to predict whether conditions would be wet or dry in the following year does not exist.

 For example, Lake Ontario was at the same level at the end of March 2017 as it was at the end of March 2016.
 An extreme drought followed in 2016 while extremely high rainfall followed in 2017.
-Neither scenario could have been predicted, and neither was.
+Neither scenario could have been predicted, nor were they.

 Back to top